About the Hellgate CSA

 In 2006, a team of volunteers stepped in to fill the shoes of Cara, and moved the CSA to the Ditmars neighborhood in northern Astoria.
 For three seasons (2006-2008) its home was at the Freeze Peach Cafe.
 Then from 2009 to 2014 our host was Fresh Start market on 23rd avenue.
-It is now hosted by Astoria First Presbyterian Church in their Broom Tree Garden and Gallery space 27-20 Ditmars Boulevard, which is at the corner of Ditmars and 28th Street.
+From 2015 to 2021 Hellgate was graciously hosted by Astoria First Presbyterian Church in their Broom Tree Garden and Gallery space on Ditmars blvd.
+Now the CSA is hosted by Astoria Reformed Church at 4101 Ditmars Blvd at the corner of Ditmars and 41st streets.

 Our CSA couldn't exist without the commitment of its members, who contribute individually by purchasing shares and products from these farmers, and volunteer their time to make a distribution happen on a weekly basis.
 Whether you are an existing CSA member or considering joining the Hellgate CSA, we encourage you to talk to one another and share the enthusiasm and enjoyment of our weekly bounty the CSA helps distribute!

 The core group works hard to bring to you the Hellgate CSA, communicating closely with the farmers, nailing down the logistics, and creating a dialogue within the community to promote membership and membership interaction with the CSA.
 Each person works voluntarily because of their strong belief in local, organic, and sustainable food.